 Sand Washing

-A simple, robust wheel-bucket washer that removes clay, silt, and fine impurities from sand and gravel — with minimal fine sand loss thanks to its mesh-screen design.
-Low power, low maintenance.
+A simple, robust wheel-bucket washer that removes clay, silt, and fine impurities from sand and gravel, with controlled fine-sand loss through its mesh-screen design.
+Low power and low maintenance.

 Models